Generative Diffusion Contrastive Network for Multi-View Clustering: The Proposed Methodology

 where $\mathcal{N}$ represents a normal distribution. $\mathbf{I}_d$ denotes a $d$-dimensional identity matrix. $\mathbf{z}_T^{(b)}$ is the initial noise vector for the $b$-th sample in the diffusion process.
 It serves as the starting point for the reverse diffusion process. $B$ represents sampling times.

 We create a time-step sequence used for accelerated sampling during the backward diffusion process.
 We have set $K$ discrete points.

-where $k$ is the index of the sampling point. $\tau_k$ is the $k$-th sampling time point. $\lfloor \cdot \rfloor$ is the round down function.
-The reverse sampling route of the diffusion model is as follows:
+where $k$ is the index of the sampling point. $\tau_k$ is the $k$-th sampling time point, with $\tau_0 = T-1$ and $\tau_{K-1} = 0$. $\lfloor \cdot \rfloor$ is the round down function.
+The reverse sampling route of the diffusion model progressively denoises from high noise levels to clean data: